Hardware · Embedded · Signal Processing · Applied ML

 Remote, hybrid, or on-site?

 All three work.
-I'm based in Pittsburgh but open to relocating anywhere in the U.S. — East Coast, West Coast, or anywhere with an active medical-device R&D ecosystem.
-For a great team I'll also consider Europe or Canada.
+I'm based in Pittsburgh but open to relocating anywhere in the U.S. For a strong team and problem fit, I'll also consider opportunities in Canada or Europe.

 What kind of team fits you best?